Strxangxl/Strxangxl/README.md

 - :telescope: I’m a Computer Science Student and contributing to frontend and backend for building web applications.

-- :seedling: Trying to gain my skills specially in reactjs, nextjs
+- :seedling: Trying to gain my skills specially in reactjs, nextjs & DSA

 - :zap: I love competitive programming.
 So, in my free time, I try to solve problems on GeeksforGeeks related to DSA and read tech articles.